algorandfoundation/xGov/Proposals/xgov-186.md

 There is no monetization path for use-wallet.
 While it simplifies the developer experience of app developers, if there were to be a cost they would just integrate the wallets one at a time.
 Then we would likely see apps only supporting certain wallets instead of a unified set of Algorand wallets that work out of the box.

-This funding would cover the past four months of work on Use-Wallet V2 (February - May) and some of the work that will go into V3.
+This funding would cover work done up until May 1st, 2024 - the 'delivery date'.

 ### Deliverable